- $50,621.79 donated

 The aunties believe in manaakitanga - protecting to mana of the people they help so that they can find their way towards living independently, and with dignity and joy.

 Givealittle is a big part of that.
-Thanks to the Spark foundation, and the Aunties and their friends and family, from September 2014, we have done around 12 shopping trips (we also do a mega one at Xmas where we buy groceries, or make up gift baskets, for 25 families) and spent around $15,000 on food.
-In the last year alone, your generosity has meant that we have been able to spend $39.000 on supporting the refuge, and vulnerable people in the community.
+Thanks to the Spark foundation, and the Aunties and their friends and family, from September 2014, we have spent around $30,00 on food alone in the last two years.
+In the last year alone, your generosity has meant that we have been able to spend around $40,000 on supporting the refuge, and vulnerable people in the community.

 The refuge coordinator can explain the need for this better than me.